 For a short stay, use these suggested itineraries as a guide for your visit:

-If you are traveling around Australia for a few months, then you may want to consider a longer stay in Brisbane to give yourself time to explore the city itself and the nearby destinations on the Gold Coast and Sunshine Coast.
+If you are travelling around Australia for a few months, then you may want to consider a longer stay in Brisbane to give yourself time to explore the city itself and the nearby destinations on the Gold Coast and Sunshine Coast.

 And when it comes time to continue moving along the coast, consider following this Ultimate Brisbane to Sydney Itinerary, for what to do in Brisbane and beyond.
 It was one of our favourite road trips in Australia.